barseghyanartur/anysearch/README.rst

 .. code-block:: python

-    from elasticsearch import Elasticsearch
+    from elasticsearch import Connection, Elasticsearch

-In ``opensearch-dsl`` you would do:
+In ``opensearch`` you would do:

 .. code-block:: python

-    from opensearch_py import OpenSearch
+    from opensearch_py import Connection, OpenSearch

 With ``anysearch`` you would change that to:

 .. code-block:: python

-    from anysearch.search import AnySearch
+    from anysearch.search import Connection, AnySearch

 ``elasticsearch-dsl``/``opensearch-dsl``
 ----------------------------------------